apereo/cas/docs/cas-server-documentation/installation/Configure-ServiceTicket-JWT.md

 <a href="../images/cas_flow_jwt_diagram.png" target="_blank"><img src="../images/cas_flow_jwt_diagram.png" alt="CAS Web flow JWT diagram" title="CAS Web flow JWT diagram" /></a>

-Note that per the above diagram, the JWT request by default internally causes CAS to generate an `ST` for the application and immediately then validate it in order to get access to the auhenticated principal and attributes per policies associated with the application registration record in the CAS service registry.
+Note that per the above diagram, the JWT request by default internally causes CAS to generate an `ST` for the application and immediately then validate it in order to get access to the authenticated principal and attributes per policies associated with the application registration record in the CAS service registry.
 This response is transformed into a `JWT` that is then passed onto the client application.

 In other words, the responsibility of receiving a service ticket (`ST`) and validating it is all moved into and handled internally by CAS.
 The application only needs to learn how to decipher and unpack the final `JWT` and ensure its validity.